-A significant portion of the material listed or maintained on this and several other pages of this site relates to statistical tendencies by which measures of differences between rates at which two groups experience or avoid some outcome are affected by the prevalence of the outcome and the bearing of those tendencies on the evaluation of group differences in the law and the social and medical sciences.Much of the material on these tendencies concerns the measurement of health and healthcare disparities (or inequalities as they are more commonly termed outside the United States).The most notable of those tendencies is that when two groups differ in susceptibility to an outcome, the rarer the outcome the greater tends to be the relative difference between rates of experiencing it and the smaller tends to be the relative difference between rates of avoiding it.Thus, during times of declining mortality and other adverse outcomes, demographic differences in rates of experiencing those outcomes have tended to increase, while demographic differences in rates of avoiding those outcomes have tended to decline.Yet, almost universally, health disparities research has regarded observed increases in relative differences in mortality as reflecting a meaningful worsening of the relative health of disadvantaged groups without consideration of whether the increases have been greater than, or less than, what would be expected to occur solely because of declining mortality, and without consideration of whether relative differences in survival rates have increased.Similarly, much has been made of seemingly large relative differences in mortality within particular settings – e.g., steep social gradients in mortality among British civil servants, large racial differences in infant mortality where mothers have high education, and large socioeconomic differences in mortality within comparatively egalitarian societies like Norway and Sweden.It has gone unrecognized that large relative differences in mortality would be expected in such settings simply because mortality is low in those setting.
+A significant portion of the material listed or maintained on this and the other pages of this site relates to statistical tendencies by which measures of differences between rates at which two groups experience or avoid some outcome are affected by the prevalence of the outcome and the bearing of those tendencies on the evaluation of group differences in the law and the social and medical sciences.Much of the material on these tendencies concerns the measurement of health and healthcare disparities (or inequalities as they are more commonly termed outside the United States).The most notable of those tendencies is that when two groups differ in susceptibility to an outcome, the rarer the outcome the greater tends to be the relative difference between rates of experiencing it and the smaller tends to be the relative difference between rates of avoiding it.Thus, during times of declining mortality and other adverse outcomes, demographic differences in rates of experiencing those outcomes have tended to increase, while demographic differences in rates of avoiding those outcomes have tended to decline.Yet, almost universally, health disparities research has regarded observed increases in relative differences in mortality as reflecting a meaningful worsening of the relative health of disadvantaged groups without consideration of whether the increases have been greater than, or less than, what would be expected to occur solely because of declining mortality, and without consideration of whether relative differences in survival rates have increased.Similarly, much has been made of seemingly large relative differences in mortality within particular settings – e.g., steep social gradients in mortality among British civil servants, large racial differences in infant mortality where mothers have high education, and large socioeconomic differences in mortality within comparatively egalitarian societies like Norway and Sweden.It has gone unrecognized that large relative differences in mortality would be expected in such settings simply because mortality is low in those setting.

-But relative differences in experiencing or avoiding an outcome are not the only measures of differences between the rates of two groups that are affected by the prevalence of an outcome.In fact, all other measure of differences between the situation of two groups regarding dichotomous variables (e.g., odds ratios, absolute differences, relative indexes of inequality, Gini coefficients, longevity differences, concentration indexes) also tend to be affected by the prevalence of an outcome.Hence, none of these measures can distinguish between variations that are solely the result of variations in overall prevalence and those that reflect something of greater consequence.Most of the material listed below is skeptical as to the prospects for measuring the size of differences in different settings sufficiently reliably to justify the resources devoted to such efforts.But many items commencing with the January 14, 2008 Comment on Boström and Rosén address what may be the only plausible approach to measuring differences between rates that is unaffected by the prevalence of an outcome.While the approach may have weaknesses of its own, it is plainly superior to the standard practice of appraising the size of differences between rates as if the tendencies discussed above do not exist.
-The approach is separately discussed on the Solutions sub-page and a downloadable database with which to implement it is made available on the Solutions Database sub-page.As discussed on the Solutions sub-page, in early 2010 I came to recognize that the results achieved mechanically by means of the Solutions Database can be achieved formulaically by means of a probit analysis.
+But relative differences in experiencing or avoiding an outcome are not the only measures of differences between the rates of two groups that are affected by the prevalence of an outcome.In fact, all other measure of differences between the situation of two groups regarding dichotomous variables (e.g., odds ratios, absolute differences, relative indexes of inequality, Gini coefficients, longevity differences, concentration indexes) also tend to be affected by the prevalence of an outcome.Hence, none of these measures can distinguish between variations that are solely the result of variations in overall prevalence and those that reflect something of greater consequence.Most of the material listed below is skeptical as to the prospects for measuring the size of differences in different settings sufficiently reliably to justify the resources devoted to such efforts.But many items commencing with the January 14, 2008 Comment on Boström and Rosén address what may be the only plausible approach to measuring differences between rates that is unaffected by the prevalence of an outcome.While the approach may have weaknesses of its own, it is plainly superior to the standard practice of appraising the size of differences between rates as if the tendencies discussed above do not exist.The approach is separately discussed on the Solutions sub-page and a downloadable database with which to implement it is made available on the Solutions Database sub-page.As discussed on the Solutions sub-page, in early 2010 I came to recognize that the results achieved mechanically by means of the Solutions Database can be achieved formulaically by means of a probit analysis.

 Section A, B, and C, list, respectively, publications, conference presentations, and unpublished papers, usually providing links to the material as it is maintained elsewhere on this site.Section D provides references and links to about (as of the most recent updating of this page) 118 on-line comments on articles in medical or health policy journals addressing health and healthcare disparities where interpretations are affected by the above-referenced statistical tendencies.In each case the comment explains the problems with the article as a result of the failure to consider the extent to which observed patterns are consequences of changes in overall prevalence of an outcome.Most of these that appear on sites of the journal where the article was published are between 400 and 1000 words (though the 2008 PediatricsComment on Morita et al.is over 1800 words).Those appearing on journalreview.org are often four to seven thousand words.Where it seems useful, parenthetical information may be included in the listing, usually with respect to an item’s addressing some issue other than health disparities.Over last few years, increasing numbers of these items have related to the important issues of the interpretation of data on subgroup effects of interventions and the estimation of absolute risk reductions for subgroup (e.g., nos.
 88-89, 100, 105, 110-12, 11), which issues, while involving the same questions about measuring association involved in efforts to measure health disparities, are not ostensibly related to the title of this page.Subgroup effects issues are also discussed on the Subgroup Effects sub-page of the Scanlan’s Rule page (discussed several paragraphs below).

-The items in sections A through D are generally listed from most recent to least recent (though in Section D follow-up items are listed with the original item).For ease of reference, these items are numbered within sections, but, to facilitate updating, are numbered chronologically (that is, from earliest to most recent).Items in Section D that address statistical issues other than those described in the preceding paragraphs are marked with an asterisk.To facilitate access to these materials, the materials in Section A, Section B, and Section D are maintained on separate subpages that can be accessed by the links indicated in this sentence
+The items in sections A through D are generally listed from most recent to least recent (though in Section D follow-up items are listed with the original item).For ease of reference, these items are numbered within sections, but, to facilitate updating, are numbered chronologically (that is, from earliest to most recent).Items in Section D that address statistical issues other than those described in the preceding paragraphs are marked with an asterisk.To facilitate access to these materials, the materials in Section A, Section B, and Section D are maintained on separate subpages that can be accessed by the links indicated in this sentence.

 The subparts of Section E briefly summarize the following particular issues and, where applicable, identify the references in Sections A through D addressing those issues:(1) the misinterpretation of health inequalities in the United Kingdom and/or the Whitehall Studies; (2) the misinterpretation of health inequalities in Nordic Countries; (3) absolute differences between rates as a measure of disparities; (4) the approaches to disparities measurement of the National Center for Health Statistics and the Agency for Healthcare Research and Quality; (5) issues regarding health disparities and pay-for-performance; (6) approaches to the measurement of disparities that are unaffected by differences in the overall prevalence of an outcome; (7) scholarly agreement/disagreement with the views expressed in the listed references.Item 5 and aspect of item 4 are also addressed in the Pay for Performance and NHDR Technical Issues sub-pages.To facilitate access to Section E.7 of this page, it is also made available on a separate sub-page.